codersaikot/foodiez/README.md

 # foodiez
-This is online food ordering and delivery management system.
+This is an online food ordering and delivery management system.